wkukka1/ai-autograding-feedback/README.md

 #### Python AutoTester Usage
 ##### Code Scope
-1. Ensure the student has submitted a submission file (_submission suffixed).
+1. Ensure the student has submitted a submission file.
-2. Ensure the instructor has submitted a solution file (_solution suffixed), llm_helpers.py (located in /markus_test_scripts), and python_tester_llm_code.py (located in /markus_test_scripts).
+2. Ensure the instructor has submitted a solution file, llm_helpers.py (located in /markus_test_scripts), and python_tester_llm_code.py (located in /markus_test_scripts).
 Instructor can also upload another pytest file which can be run as its own test group.
 3. Ensure the submission import statement in python_tester_llm_code.py matches the name of the student's submission file name.
 4. Create a Python Autotester Test Group to run the LLM File.
 5. In the Package Requirements section of the Test Group Settings for the LLM file, put: